Interstate 45: North Freeway (Houston to Conroe)

 Like the Gulf Freeway, the North Freeway soon became congested.
 The oil boom of the 1970s resulted in large-scale residential development along the highway, most notably The Woodlands.
-Since the corridor was strongly directional, with 65 percent of peak-hour traffic going in the peak direction, a 9.6 mi contraflow lane for busses and other high-occupancy vehicles was implemented later that decade, opening on August 28, 1979, between downtown and Shepherd Drive (exit 56B).
-The facility, operating during both rush hour periods, occupied the leftmost lane of the other direction and was separated from the other lanes with a movable pylon every 40 ft.
+Since the corridor was strongly directional, with 65 percent of peak-hour traffic going in the peak direction, a 9.6 mi contraflow lane for busses and other HOVs was implemented later that decade, opening on August 28, 1979, between Downtown and Shepherd Drive (exit 56B).
+The facility, operating during both rush-hour periods, occupied the leftmost lane of the other direction and was separated from the other lanes with a movable pylon every 40 ft.
 In 1980, the existing center breakdown lanes were restriped for HOV traffic for about 2 mi from the north end of the contraflow lane.
-However, off-peak traffic was increasing, and construction began in 1983 on a more permanent reversible transitway in the median.
+Off-peak traffic, however, was increasing, and construction began in 1983 on a more permanent reversible transitway in the median.
 Thus, the second transitway in Houston (a month after the one on the Katy Freeway), opened on November 23, 1984, replacing the contraflow lane.

-Reconstruction of the mainlanes and frontage roads to handle increased traffic began in 1982 just north of downtown.
-No lanes were added south of I-610, but the eight-lane crosssection, with room for a transitway, was continued north as construction progressed.
+Reconstruction of the mainlanes and frontage roads to handle increased traffic began in 1982 just north of Downtown.
+No lanes were added south of I-610, but the eight-lane cross-section, with room for a transitway, was continued north as construction progressed.
 Work was completed south of Airline Drive (exit 53) in about 1985, to Shepherd Drive (exit 56B) in 1987, and to FM 525 (exit 60A) in 1990; this last opening allowed the transitway to extend to just south of FM 525.
 The Hardy Toll Road, completed on June 28, 1988, between I-610 and I-45 near The Woodlands, added capacity to that part of the corridor, and, in 1990, reconstruction was completed on a short piece of I-45 from the toll road into The Woodlands.
 Reconstruction continued from FM 525, reaching Airtex Boulevard (exit 63) in 1997, including part of the Sam Houston Tollway interchange (completed in 2003) and a transitway extension, Cypresswood Drive (exit 68) in 1998, extending the transit way to its present terminus, and the Hardy Toll Road (exit 72) in 2003.
 Work on the section through The Woodlands to Research Forest Drive (exit 77) was completed in 2001, including a direct connection to Woodlands Parkway, and, in 2003, work was completed to FM 1488 (exit 81).
 Construction is now complete between FM 1488 to the Walker County line near milepost 100 just south of the northbound truck weigh station and New Waverly, near SH 75 (exit 98).